eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

 Here the expression `Hello("Gavin").say` has the same type as `print` above.
 It is a `Void(Integer)`.

+Function references don't only appear in argument lists.
+It's even possible to define a function by reference:

+    void sayHelloToTako(Integer n) = Hello("Tako").say;

-Note that a reference to a class is also a function reference!
+A reference to a class is also a function reference!
 A class is considered a function that produces an instance:

     Hello createHello(String name) = Hello;